ajeetraina/docker-workshop/workshop/docs/lab1/docker-init.md

 - Install Node on your system

 > Note:
 > You must download and install the Node pre-built installer on your local system to get the `npm install` command to work seamlessly.
-[Click here to download](https://nodejs.org/en/download/)
+Ensure that you select NPM package manager during the custom setup [Click here to download](https://nodejs.org/en/download/)

 ### Clone the repository